WorkIndia raises USD 12 million from Nintendo founding family, Insitor and others | Technology

 Blue and grey collar job portal WorkIndia has raised USD 12 million, about Rs 98 crore, in a funding round led by the founding family of Nintendo, Yamauchi No.10 Family Office, and investment firm Insitor, the company said on Tuesday.

-Tokyo stock exchange-listed SBI Investment and eye-wear firm Persol also participated in the funding round, the company said in a statement.
+Tokyo stock exchange-listed SBI Investment and Japanese human resource management firm Persol also participated in the funding round, the company said in a statement.

 WorkIndia plans to utilise the fund in strengthening its product and data science capabilities including entry into the Southeast Asian blue-collar market.